weedii/Zhonya/README.md

 - All crud opperations
 - A cart
 - Payment Service with Stripe
-- Admin dashboard to controll the app
+- Admin dashboard to control the app

 #### To run the application